brendt/stitcher.io/src/content/blog/2022-03-27-strategies.md

+_Just a note up front: I wrote this post as a thought exercise, not as an absolute source of truth.
+I'd love to hear people disagree and tell me why, so don't hesitate to reply wherever you want._

+---

 You've probably used the strategy pattern before: [a behavioral pattern that enables selecting an algorithm at runtime](*https://en.wikipedia.org/wiki/Strategy_pattern).

 Let's consider a classic example: the user provides some input either in the form of XML, JSON or an array; and we want that input to be parsed to a pretty JSON string.